Renting a property in Zurich

 This difficulty in finding places to rent has resulted in a curious new trend, whereby prospective tenants send or offer (sometimes small but sometimes expensive) gifts to the landlord to increase their chances of being chosen.

 Another and more straightforward way of securing a property to rent is by finding someone who is interested in sub-letting, or who is moving out before the stipulated end of their lease and needs someone to take over their place.
-In both cases, you will still need the approval of the landlord.
+In both cases, tenants will still need the approval of the landlord.

 Beginning and ending a lease in Zurich